“Wait, you can inhale insulin? Isn’t that something you have to inject?”

-In fact, we know from reporting in the Wall St. Journal that Pfizer sought basically zero patient input on the design of the device, and the few doctors who expressed reservations about the difficulty of use were summarily ignored.
+In fact, we know from reporting in the Wall Street Journal that Pfizer sought basically zero input from patients on the design of the device, and the few doctors who expressed reservations about the difficulty of use were summarily ignored.

-The problem was, the inhaler was large and clunky — about as big as a full-size flashlight — and it quite clearly resembled a marijuana bong, making it embarrassing to use in public, to say the least.
+The problem was, the inhaler was large and clunky — a bit larger than a full-size flashlight — and it quite clearly resembled a marijuana bong, making it embarrassing to use in public, to say the least.
 Not to mention the inconvenience of carrying it around, especially for men who don’t typically carry purses.
-Also, the foil powder packets (measured in three or nine milligrams) were easily mixed up and confusing to patients and doctors to equate to familiar dosing levels.
+Also, the foil powder packets (measured in 3 or 9 milligrams) were easily mixed up and confusing to patients and doctors to equate to familiar dosing levels.

-In the end, Exubera was a $2.8 billion flop — one of the drug industry’s costliest failures ever.
+In the end, Exubera was a $2.8 billion flop — one of the pharmaceutical industry’s costliest failures ever.

 And it seems quite clear that the “unlivable” design of the inhaler was the core problem.